 A bounce back is likely in the 2H

 In contrast to the 1H, we see the likelihood of a much improved 2H, with 'clear air' following Masters exit.
 While it is unclear how much demand has been brought forward from Masters extensive clearance activity, we expect a reasonable tailwind will result following the extraction of one of three competitors from the market over time.

 Another consequence of the Masters' exit is the additional store rollout opportunities for the large format retail sector.
 BLX has lodged expressions of interest on a range of sites with Home Consortium.
 We forecast BLX will have c94 corporate stores by FY17-end (six new stores and three franchise acquisitions).
 We believe the company's corporate store rollout profile could ramp up to 8-12 stores in FY18 (vs c6 pa currently).
 This would result in 8.5%-12.8% corporate footprint growth in FY18, underpinning a stronger year of growth for the group.
 We await further guidance from BLX before factoring in any store rollout acceleration from FY18.

 Beacon Lighting (BLX) continues to boast a strong balance sheet, high ROE (>25%), industry-leading margins and strong cash flow generation.

 - heightened competition;

-- inability to secure sites thus hampering the store rollout; and
+- an inability to secure suitable sites hampering the store rollout.